Capex and Opex

 Also known as Capex it is an expenditure incurred by a business to acquire fixed assets or add value to them in view of creating future benefits.
 The benefits derived from capital expenditure extend beyond the accounting period of the actual spend.
 The assets acquired in question might be tangible or intangible.

 This will include everything from costs incurred for installation of a fixed asset, legal costs to acquire it, extension or improvement of fixed assets.

 This type of expenditure is shown in the balance sheet on the asset side.

-Buying furniture for 50,000, a machine for 10,00,000, spending 10,000 and 40,000 for machine’s installation and upgrading respectively.
-All of these are examples of Capex incurred by a business.
+All these are examples of Capex (Capital Expenses) incurred by a business.
 Even the upgrading and installation cost will qualify as a capital expenditure.

-Also known as operating expenditure and operating expense, it is an ongoing cost that a business has to spend for running a business and its day-to-day operations.
+Also known as operational expenditure and operating expense, it is an ongoing cost that a business has to spend to run its day-to-day operations.
 The benefits derived from such expenses are exhausted within the same accounting period and don’t carry forward.
 It is the opposite of capital expenditure.

 This type of expenditure is shown in the income statement on the debit side.

-Telephone, electricity, maintenance and repairs, insurance are few examples of Opex.
+Telephone, Electricity, Maintenance and Repairs, Carriage are few examples of Opex (Operating Expenses)